Sujithra24/Project/README.md

 When submitted:
 ✅Validates the input using JavaScript and PHP.
 🔑Hashes the password for security.
-💾Stores all information in a MySQL database (XAMPP).
+.Stores all information in a MySQL database (XAMPP).
 ✅The form disappears after successful registration, showing a success message.

 How it Works: